Worker Service Returns

 Worker service returns are due 31 July each year.

 How to complete your return

 The due date to submit Worker Service Returns is 31 July.
-If you don't file a return by the due date then compliance action will occur as follows:
+If you don't file a return by the due date then compliance action may occur as follows:

-- Four weeks overdue - final reminder before legal action.
+- Four weeks overdue - final reminder before commencing enforcement action

 Working outside Queensland